 Tyler Zhu

-I am a 1st year PhD student in CS at Princeton advised by Olga Russakovsky and supported by the President's Fellowship.
+I am a 2nd year PhD student in CS at Princeton advised by Olga Russakovsky.

 I received my B.S. in EECS from Berkeley in 2022 and my M.S. in 2023, advised by Jitendra Malik.